kelimuttu/ldj/en/employment.md

-# Different types of employment
+# Different Types of Employment

 Let's say you get everything else in order, and now you're negotiating with a company on a job offer for a remote position.
 What should we consider and prepare?